Austin Hooper: 2016 season

 On May 5, 2016, the Falcons signed Hooper to a four-year, $3.21 million contract that includes a signing bonus of $773,428.

 Throughout his first training camp, Hooper competed with Levine Toilolo and Jacob Tamme for job as the starting tight end.
 Head coach Dan Quinn named him the third tight end on the Falcons' depth chart behind Tamme and Toilolo.

-Hooper made his NFL debut in the Falcons' season-opener against the Tampa Bay Buccaneers and made the first catch of his career on a 14-yard pass by Matt Ryan in the third quarter before being tackled by Buccaneers' safety Bradley McDougald during a 31–24 loss.
-On October 2, Hooper caught his first NFL touchdown on a 42-yard pass by Matt Ryan in a 48–33 victory over the Carolina Panthers.
-During a Week 8 matchup against the Green Bay Packers, Hooper earned his first NFL start and had a season-high five receptions for 41 yards in a narrow 33–32 victory.
-Starting tight end Jacob Tamme suffered a shoulder injury during the game and was placed on injured/reserve for the remainder of the season on November 21, 2016.
-The following week, he made three receptions for 46 yards and scored on a two-yard pass from Matt Ryan as the Falcons routed the Buccaneers 43–28.
-In Week 15, Hooper caught a nine-yard pass during a 41–13 victory over the 49ers, but left after suffering a grade-2 knee sprain that caused him to miss the remaining two games of the regular season.
-He finished his only season under offensive coordinator Kyle Shanahan in the season with 19 receptions for 271 receiving yards and three touchdowns in three starts and 14 games.
+Hooper made his NFL debut during the season-opening 31–24 loss to the Tampa Bay Buccaneers and made the first catch of his career on a 14-yard pass by Matt Ryan in the third quarter before being tackled by Buccaneers' safety Bradley McDougald.
+Three weeks later, Hooper caught his first NFL touchdown on a 42-yard pass from Ryan in a 48–33 victory over the Carolina Panthers.

+During Week 8 against the Green Bay Packers, Hooper earned his first NFL start and had a season-high five receptions for 41 yards in the narrow 33–32 victory.
+Starting tight end Jacob Tamme suffered a shoulder injury during the game and was eventually placed on injured/reserve for the rest of the season.
+In the next game against the Buccaneers, Hooper recorded three receptions for 46 yards and a touchdown during the 43–28 road victory.
+During Week 15 against the San Francisco 49ers, Hooper caught a nine-yard pass before leaving the 41–13 victory after suffering a grade-2 knee sprain that caused him to miss the remaining two games of the regular season.

-The Falcons finished the 2016 season atop the NFC South with an 11-5 record.
-On January 14, 2017, Hooper appeared in his first playoff game and caught a ten-yard pass as the Falcons defeated the Seattle Seahawks 36–20 in the NFC Wild Card Round.
-After the Falcons defeated the Packers in the NFC Championship, they went on to face the New England Patriots in Super Bowl LI.
-During the game, Hooper made three receptions for 32 yards and scored a 19-yard touchdown in the second quarter of the Falcons 34–28 overtime loss.
+Hooper finished his rookie year with 19 receptions for 271 yards and three touchdowns in 14 games and three starts.
+The Falcons finished the 2016 season atop the NFC South with an 11–5 record and qualified for the playoffs as the #2-seed.
+In the Divisional Round against the Seattle Seahawks, Hooper appeared in his first playoff game and caught a 10-yard pass during the 36–20 victory.
+After the Falcons defeated the Packers in the NFC Championship Game, they went on to face the New England Patriots in Super Bowl LI.
+During the game, Hooper made three receptions for 32 yards and scored a 19-yard touchdown in the second quarter of the Falcons' 34–28 overtime loss.